OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ## Hardware component description

-The hardware is integrated into a Printed Circuit Board (PCB), which has the Lopy4 development module as its main component.
-The PCB is responsible for carrying out control, storage and transmission tasks.
-The other device peripherals (RTC ds3231, FTDI Basic, DHT22 and GPRS SIM800L) are connected to the aforementioned Central Processing Unit (Lopy4).
+The hardware is integrated into a Printed Circuit Board (PCB), with the Lopy4 development module as its main component.
+The PCB is responsible for carrying out control, storage, and transmission tasks.
+The other device peripherals (RTC ds3231, FTDI Basic, DHT22, and GPRS SIM800L) are connected to the aforementioned Central Processing Unit (Lopy4).

-In addition to the PCB, the device has a Lithium battery, an MPPT charge controller and a 6V solar panel.
+In addition to the PCB, the device has a Lithium battery, an MPPT charge controller, and a 6V solar panel.

 |![IoT LoRa Gateway Architecture](img/GatewayArchGen.png)|
 |-----------|